 Bridges are created to be highly durable and with proper care, they can last for several years.
 However, even normal wear can require a replacement, so be sure to follow up with Dr. Griffiths regularly to ensure your appliance is still in good shape.
 You should also be sure to brush and floss properly in order to keep your remaining teeth healthy and avoid future tooth loss.

 Questions?
-Our Bankers Hill and Hillcrest-area dentist can help you find effective and natural-looking solutions to replace your missing teeth.
+Our Bankers Hill and San Diego-area dentist can help you find effective and natural-looking solutions to replace your missing teeth.
 Please contact Griffiths Smiles to learn more about dental bridges and our other restorative dentistry services.